wiris/html-integrations/demos/README.md

 $ npm start
 ```

+> **Note**: Use `yarn` instead of `npm install` in all react demos.
+Otherwise, they might not work.

 You can find clarification on which technologies and which frameworks you can work with on this project in the [Supported editors & technologies](#supported-editors-technologies) section above.

 *Note: The command `npm install` its just necessary the first time you initialize an editor.*

 ## Using the demos in development mode

+The above instructions will use the MathType packages released at npmjs.org to build the demo.

+You may need to build the very same demos but using the MathType packages on this repository, instead.

 ### Environment set up

 The mono-repository is managed through [Lerna](https://lerna.js.org/), a tool
 designed for maintaining multiple npm packages in a single git repository.

+> **Note**: The demos on the `react` folder use `yarn` instead of `npm`.
+You can skip this whole section and [follow the instructions from the React section](#how-to-run-a-react-demo-with-the-local-package), instead.

 To work with Lerna and try out the packages, with your local changes instead of the published packages, you'd need to copy the contents from `lerna.demos.json` to `lerna.json`.

 ```sh
 html-integrations$ cp lerna.demos.json lerna.json
 ```

 Before running the demo, you must first 'bootstrap' and 'compile' the libraries.
-Follow the instructions on the [README.md](./README.md) file.
+More information on the instructions on the [README.md](./README.md) file.

 ```sh
 html-integrations$ npm install
 html-integrations$ npm start
 ```

 ### How to run a demo with the local package

+> **Note**: The demos on the `react` folder use `yarn` instead of `npm`.
+You can skip this whole section and [follow the instructions from the React section](#how-to-run-a-react-demo-with-the-local-package), instead.

-Go to the desired folder for the framework and editor of your choice and run the 'build-dev' command.<br>
+Go to the desired folder for the framework and editor of your choice and run the 'build-dev' command.

 ```sh
 $ cd demos/[technology]/[editor]